 What do you need to protect if you die?

-The life events that create a need for life insurance
+Life events that create a need for life insurance

 |Why you need life insurance

-|If your partner or spouse relies on your income they will need money to survive and maintain their lifestyle if you die.
+|If your partner or spouse relies on your income they will usually need money to survive and maintain their lifestyle if you die.

 |If you're making or receiving maintenance payments, life insurance might be needed to ensure that it continues in the event of your death.
 It is sometimes a condition of a divorce settlement.

 |Raising children is an expensive job and the cost of this could become a burden for a surviving parent or guardian.
-Whether you're earning an income or raising your children, the impact of your death will have a financial impact.|
+Whether you're earning an income or raising your children, the impact of your death will usually have a detrimental financial impact.

-|Borrowing Money||Debts have to be repaid.
+|Debts have to be repaid.
 If your family cannot afford the mortgage on their home, this could jeopardise the roof over their heads.

-|If your estate is valued at more than the allowed amount before inheritance tax is applied, your beneficiaries might need access to funds to avoid selling assets to pay the tax bill.
+|If your estate is valued at more than the inheritance tax threshold, your beneficiaries might need access to funds to avoid selling assets to pay the tax bill.

-If you would like to read more about how to work out how much life insurance you need, this article will help you "How much life insurance do I need?"
+If you would like to read more about how to work out how much life insurance you need, this article will help you "How much life insurance do I need?".

 When is life insurance not worth it?

 If there is no financial loss caused to anyone by your death then life insurance probably isn't worth it.
 The life events that may mean you do not need (or no longer need) life insurance are described in the table below.

 |Why you don't need life insurance

 |If your house is mortgage-free and/or there are no other debts, your family won't need the money to pay for these.

-|If your children no longer depend on you financially then they won't need a financial payout if you die.
+|If your children no longer depend on you financially then they won't need a financial payout to survive if you die.